gregjasonroberts/IBM-Capstone-K-meansClustering/README.md

 ## Module 9 - Repository for IBM Capstone Project Notebook

 The consumer demand for child care, early education, and back-up care has grown in recent years in concert with the growing number of working family households.
-Many families continue to migrate within the suburbs of large metro areas and gfiven those cities offer proximity to work there's an equally greater demand for surrounding facilities with cost effective adequate level of services for their children.
+Many families continue to migrate within the suburbs of large metro areas and given those cities offer proximity to work there's an equally greater demand for surrounding facilities with cost effective adequate level of services for their children.

 ## Business Problem: